 True story: I still remember back to third grade when I had my Red Ribbon Week poster printed in the local paper.
 I can't remember what the prize was exactly, but I was so excited to see the poster in print.

 Many communities hold a poster contest where students can submit their posters for a chance to win prizes, just like mine did.
 Students love contests, which is a great way to get positive attention from the local community.

 Here's an example of a winning poster I found on Pinterest.

 If you're unsure where to start looking, consider calling your local paper or D.A.R.E officer to see if they have any information.
 Many times these individuals can lead you in the right direction.

 If your community doesn’t have one of these, create your own!
 Be sure to give your students clear parameters and use a rubric to judge.
 You can even ask your campus art teacher if he or she wants to get involved.

 9. Have your students sign the Red Ribbon Week Pledge

-This is an easy one, and you can do it after a read-aloud (like the ones above) or any of your lessons during Red Ribbon Week.
+This is an easy one; you can do it after a read-aloud (like the ones above) or any of your lessons during Red Ribbon Week.

-10. Include some short, educational videos into your lesson plans.
+10. Include some short educational videos in your lesson plans.

 Here’s a great set of short videos (including some awesome songs) I found: